 - Exposing yourself to as much natural light as possible during the daytime to ensure your body receives a substantial dose of healthy blue light in order to keep your circadian rhythm in check.

 - Additionally, try to stop using any bright, electronic devices approximately an hour before bedtime.
-If this really isn't something you're willing to commit to, switch to your device’s night mode function, a setting most modern devices possess designed to lessen harmful blue light exposure.
+If you don't want to commit to this, use your device's night mode.
+It reduces harmful blue light and most modern devices have this feature.